Tag: recipe

 Brine The Chicken 2-5 Days Before Roasting

-• Store the brining chicken in the refrigerator for two or three days.
-I sometimes will go a bit longer.
+4. Store the brining chicken in the refrigerator for two to five days.

 Ready To Cook